guidemetothemoon/learning-resources/cybersecurity/CompTIA Security+/sec+_keynotes.md

 - Simple authentication: anonymous/unauthenticated (logging only) or with password (insecure).
 - Simple authentication and security (SASL): binds LDAP to authentication mechanism (like Kerberos).
 Uses TLS to keep username & password safe from network sniffers and alike.

+### Low power directional antenna
+Is used to prevent attacks from external threat actor.

 ### MAC (Message Authentication Code)
 Provides message integrity, will reveal any data tampering.

+### Mail gateway
+Can be set as a spam filter.

 ### Mail protocols (IMAP, SMTP, PGP, S/MIME)
 - IMAP (Internet Message Access Protocol) - used for receiving e-mails.